Learn How to Become an Expert at Searching for and Finding Information Online

-The internet, and especially the search engine, is a private investigator’s best friend.
-Private investigators use the internet to search public records databases, look up phone numbers and addresses, search the dark web, do background checks and more.
+The internet is a private investigator’s best friend, especially the search engine.
+Private investigators use the internet to search public records databases, look up phone numbers and addresses, search the dark web, do background checks, and more.

-However, sifting through the myriad of search results provided by a search engine can be a daunting task and may consume a lot of your valuable time.
-Learn how to save time by focusing on the right search engines, and entering the right queries to ensure the most relevant and accurate information is returned.
+However, sifting through a search engine’s myriad search results can be daunting and may consume a lot of your valuable time.
+Learn how to save time by focusing on suitable search engines.
+Plus, learn to enter the correct queries to ensure the most relevant and accurate information is returned.
 The following books can help you:

-- Use the internet to dig up facts and information quickly
+- Learn how to use the internet to dig up facts and information quickly

 - Learn how to search in the right places